Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 |     | Initial release                                                                    | 2021-08-27 |

 > :warning: Upgrade warning!
-> Since the last update on December 28, 2022, the display name for permissions has been changed.
-This can be resolved in empty audit logging for certain actions.[Permission Displayname](#permission-displayname)
+> Since the last update in March 2024, Nedap has altered the authorization structure, which has had an impact on the API.
+The connector has been adjusted to integrate these changes in the API while also providing backward compatibility support.
+For further details, refer to: [DefaultScope](#defaultscope),  [Roles Permissions](#roles-permissions) and [Deprecated Code in the connector](#deprecated-code-in-the-connector)

 <!-- TABLE OF CONTENTS -->